 The shooting lanes and the corresponding target numbers must each have the same number, easily visible, and beginning from the right with number 1.
 At all IBU events the shooting lanes must be numbered on the left and right side at the front edge of the shooting ramp.
 The number signs at the shooting ramp must be placed so that they do not obstruct TV coverage of the shooting competitors.
-They must be 30 cm high and 20 - 25 cm wide.
-The printed number must be located at the bottom of the sign and be 20 cm high with the lines of the numbers 3 cm in width.
-The signs must be mounted on a support post 1 cm thick and 40 cm high

-- measured from the snow surface to the bottom of the number sign.
-The size of the target numbers must be 40 cm high with a line width of 4 cm, and they must be mounted immediately above the targets.
-Both the target and shooting lane number signs must be in alternating colors black on yellow and yellow on black - starting at number 1 with black on yellow and matching the T-post lane markers.
+They must be 30 cm high and 20-25 cm wide.
+The printed number must be located at the bottom of the sign and be 18-20 cm high with the lines of the numbers 2-3 cm in width.
+The signs must be mounted on a support post 1-2 cm thick and 40 cm high - measured from the snow surface to the bottom of the number sign.
+The number must be placed not more than 30 cm from the firing line in the direction of the targets.
+The size of the target numbers must be 40 cm high with a line width of 4 cm, and they must be mounted on a board 45 x 45 cm immediately above the targets.
+Both the target and shooting lane number signs must be in alternating colors - black on yellow and yellow on black - starting at number 1 with black on yellow and matching the T-post lane markers.